The name of the Corporation will be Capitol Heights Civic Association, Inc. (the “Corporation”).

 d.
 Watch Dog – panning, zoning, and design review

 e.
 Special Projects

 f.
 Miscellaneous, as needed

 g.
 Christmas Season

-Section 3: The Executive Committee only shall have the authority to make expenditures or to incur debts in the name of the Association.
+Section 3: The Board of Directors only shall have the authority to make expenditures or to incur debts in the name of the Corporation.